CSE3PAX-WWGroup3/WhistlingwoodzApp/README.md

     - list feedback
     - view pdf event request

-The following documents have been bundled with the submission are and available to support the application
+The following documents have been bundled with the submission are and available to support the application.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+1. Whistling Woodz Final Project Report
+   - covers the technolgooes and development in detail including, technologies used, local setup, database configuration, deployment and github usage
+2. Whistling Woodz Event Application End User Documentation
+   - end user help guide
+3. Whistling Woodz Event Application Admin and Manager User Documentation
+    - admin and manager end user help guide
+4. Whistling Woodz Testing Document
+   - test results

+Further details regarding the design of the applicaition can be found below.

 # FRONT END
 The User Interface was created using FlutterFlow, a web application that employs a user-friendly